CloudReactor/cloudreactor-python-ecs-quickstart/docs/development.md

 Development dependencies are libraries used during development and testing but not used when the tasks are deployed.
 For example, `pytest` is a development dependency because it is needed to run tests during development, but not needed to run the actual tasks.
-Development dependencies are listed in `dev-requirements.txt` and added to the Docker image built from `Dockerfile-dev`.

-To adding a python library to your development dependencies, follow these
+To add a python library to your development dependencies,
-steps:

-1. Add the library name to `dev-requirements.in`
+1. Add the library name to `dev-requirements.in`:
-2. Run:

-    docker-compose run --rm pip-compile-dev

-This will update the file `dev-requirements.txt`.
-3. If necessary, add another service to `docker-compose.yml` that runs the development task.
-Also build your development task image:
+2. Rebuild the development image:

-    docker-compose build <task name>
+    docker-compose build pylint

-where `<task_name>` is the name of the service you added in step 3.
+`pylint` was used above but it could be any Docker Compose service that uses the development image (e.g. mypy).

 Now you can start using the development dependency.